Northwest Arkansas Giving Program

 - While the majority of Walmart.org grants are less than two years, organizations may propose initiatives with timeframes that extend up to three years.
 No-cost extensions may be requested for up to an additional 12 months, if necessary.

-- Please note the vast majority of support in this focus area is programmatic.
-We are limited in the number of event sponsorships we are able to support each year.
+Please note the vast majority of support in this focus area is programmatic.
+We are limited in the number of event sponsorships we can support each year.

 - Proposals must be completed in full and submitted online to be considered.

 - Guidelines, submission deadlines and notification dates may be adjusted without prior notice.

 - The Northwest Arkansas giving program welcomes collaboration between organizations but only one organization can submit the application for the grant.

 - Association/chamber memberships

 - Athletic sponsorships (teams, events)

 - Faith-based organizations when the proposed grant will only benefit the organization or its members